Mansi8874/Personalised_Travel-Itinerary-Generator/README.md

 ## Limitations & Future Work
 - The Travel Itinerary Generator works only based on the user's source and destination and time of travel.

-## Features

-- **Weather Forecast:** The Travel Itinerary Generator provides a weather forecast of the destination for the whole travel time.
-- **Travel Itinerary:** The Travel Itinerary Generator provides a travel itinerary for the whole travel time in an optimum budget.
 ## Requirements

 - Python 3.11